-Welcome to our world!
-You need not worry – you are in good hands!
-Let’s plan for scale and success in the beginning.
-Your blend may be very successful.
+You need not worry – we’ll work with you to plan for scale and success in the beginning.
 For example, let’s say you need to “contract” to help plan your blend – this would usually be 500 lbs and over, depending on ingredients.
-In the formulation portion of your blend creation, you need to think about some important factors in the following order of importance BEFORE you create a monster:
+In the formulation portion of your blend creation, you’ll want to think about some important factors BEFORE you create your blend:

 - Try to keep ingredients to under 6 components, if you can.
-That is why working with our experts helps, although we all can only do our best in predicting market availability and timing.
+Working with our experts helps, although we all can only do our best in predicting market availability and timing.

-- Consider using us to consult for this.
+- Consider using our Consulting services.
 What will be your final unit – what channel?
 What is your price point target per unit?
 What is taste?
 Function?
 What certifications will it need?
 (Of course, this is a great problem to have and no one has the crystal ball to source and plan perfectly – so financing may be critical for you to stock ahead.)

 Technically, by industry standards – teas (all cuts) and specialty teas (loose leaf) are from the Camellia Sinensis plant.
-This plant is grown in subtropical areas such as: India, Sri Lanka, Argentina (commodity type grades), China, Nepal (small and specialty), Japan, Taiwan, Korea (small), Papua New Guinea (small), to name a few.
+This plant is grown in subtropical areas such as: India, Sri Lanka, Argentina (commodity type grades), China, Nepal (small and specialty), Japan, Taiwan, Korea (small), and Papua New Guinea (small) – to name a few.
 The manufacturing process is what makes teas – tea bag cut, fanning, CTC, or loose / whole leaf in green, oolong, black, pu’er / puerh / pu-erh, or white tea.
-(Now yellow and purple too).
+Now yellow and purple too.

 Herbs and botanicals range from common to rare, obscure, and wild crafted.
 Many herbs add function (such as American-ginseng or turmeric) or value addition in color (such as flowers), and some add flavor (such as mint or lemongrass).
 Some botanicals that are herbs that may be categorized as a tisane – which is fruit, flowers, and herbs.
 Herbs that have “caffeine like” amino acid energy and can be used for accents, value additions, or bases to blends are yerba mate (green or roasted) and guayusa.
 Some naturally do not have caffeine such as hibiscus, Rooibos, and Moringa.
 Value additions such as fruit pieces and flowers do not add much flavor to the cup but accent the look and are beneficial in helping us create something beautiful to drink, that can take help substitute a less than ideal habit of drinking too much juice or soda.